The Top UK Industries in Need of Non-Eu Talent (Tier 2 Visa)

 In this article, we will take a look at the top five industries which are most in need of non-EU talent.

-One observation which is very apparent when reading the UK government's 'shortage occupation list' is the large number of roles in the science, technology, engineering, and maths (STEM).
+One observation that is very apparent when reading the UK government's 'shortage occupation list' is a large number of roles in science, technology, engineering, and maths (STEM).
 These roles include:

 - Biological scientists and biochemists